 Applying to study with us is easy!

-You must be 17 or older, and you need to provide evidence of skills and interests relevant to the course you want to take.
-If English isn’t your first language, you also have to meet our English language requirement.
+You must be 18 or older, and provide evidence of skills and interests relevant to the course you wish to take.
+If English is not your first language, you must demonstrate proficiency in English language.

-International students must have appropriate and current medical and travel insurance while in New Zealand.
+International students must have appropriate current medical and travel insurance while in New Zealand.

-Information on study and work in New Zealand can be viewed at the Immigration NZ Study Work website.
+Information on study and work in New Zealand can be viewed at: nzstudywork.immigration.govt.nz/

-If you’ve completed an Yoobee qualification (eg. a level 5 and 6 qualification, or a level 7 qualification) you could be eligible to apply for a post-study work visa.
+If you have already completed a Yoobee Colleges qualification (e.g. a Level 5 and 6 qualification, or a Level 7 qualification), you could be eligible to apply for a post-study work visa.

-The New Zealand Qualifications Authority requires Private Training Establishments to provide security for the repayment of prepaid fees in the event courses are terminated early.
-Accordingly, in the event a course is terminated and alternative tuition services are not provided, the student is entitled to a refund of prepaid student fees pro rate for the balance of the course based upon the number of full weeks required to complete the course.
+The New Zealand Qualifications Authority (NZQA) requires private training establishments (PTEs) to provide security for the repayment of prepaid fees in the event courses are terminated early.
+Accordingly, in the event that a course is terminated and alternative tuition services are not provided, the student is entitled to a refund of prepaid student fees (pro rata) for the balance of the course based on the number of full weeks required to complete the course.
 All student fees paid in advance are held in a trust account managed by the Public Trust.
-Information on this can be viewed at: www.publictrust.co.nz
+Information can be viewed at:

-Yoobee School of Design has policies and procedures relating to refunds as required by the Education Act 1989.
+Yoobee Colleges has policies and procedures relating to refunds as required by the Education Act 1989.
+Detailed information on timeframes for refunds and how much may be refunded can be found on page 19 of the International Information and Application Form 2019.